googlefonts/TachyFont/run_time/src/gae_server_test/README.md

-cd into the run_time/src folder to run all server tests:
+To run all server tests:

+    cd into the directory above this one and test_all in this directory; eg,

+    cd ..
     ./gae_server_test/test_all